|

 This answer is incorrect.

-S1 is the spinal segment which most strongly affects knee flexion. ( See References)
+L5 and S1 are the spinal segments which most strongly affect extension of the great toe. ( See References)

 |